 Myofascial release is an effective hands-on treatment to correct tightness and restrictions in your body.
-At Elite Spine and Health Center, experienced chiropractors Billy Cheong, DC, Kesia Broome, DC, and Elias Madrid, DC offer myofascial release to relieve pain and movement problems without drugs or surgery.
+At Elite Spine and Health Center, experienced chiropractors Dr. Billy Cheong, Dr. Kesia Broome, Dr. Elias Madrid, Dr. Tabotha Green, and Dr. Francis Jopanda offer myofascial release to relieve pain and movement problems without drugs or surgery.
 There are two state-of-the-art offices in Houston and Spring, Texas, so call the one in your area or click on the online scheduling link.

 Myofascial Release Q & A